Reigate College Reigate College

 TASK 3: There are many risk factors for CVD.
 Please research and find as many as you can:

 TASK 4: For the next task, we’d like you to look into drug treatments used in CVD.
-Please copy and complete the table below by researching how each drug works, and their risks and benefits to the individual.
+Complete the table below by researching how each drug works, and their risks and benefits to the individual.

 TASK 5: Finally, you need to create a reference list, detailing all the websites and pages you’ve used information from.
 At this stage, you can just paste in the page URL next to the appropriate number that you gave the bit of text in your main document.
 Your references must appear in square brackets in numerical order, as follows: